 We recommend anchoring both sides of the stand to avoid collapses, for instance in winds with the stand empty, or when you reach for a zipper pull at your feet, but only the foot guyline is mandatory.
-To help stabilize, hang a counterweight such as a pack or water vessel from the head apex.
+If you can't anchor the head end, hang a counterweight such as a pack or water vessel from the head apex to stabilize.